 Tis the season for fireworks and with firework season comes the reality that dogs and fireworks frequently do not play well together.
 An anxious dog during firework season is a health and safety concern for pet owners.
+Puppy parents are very aware how loud noises can affect the puppy and work hard to help the puppy be less anxious during the all important growing years.

 Healthy living of course includes our entire household and that includes our furry family members.
 It is heartbreaking to watch your dog tremble in fear of fireworks or the anxiety produced by dogs afraid of thunder.